An overview of the regulation of virtual assets in Seychelles

 - Annual audited financial statements: VASPs must prepare and cause to be audited annual audited financial statements in respect of all transactions and balances relating to its business.

-- Fit and Proper Assessment: VASPs must continue to meet the fitness and propriety assessment criteria set out in the Bill for the duration of their license.
+- Fit and Proper Assessment: VASPs must continue to meet the fitness and propriety assessment criteria set out in the Seychelles VASP Act for the duration of their license.

-- Substance in Seychelles: VASPs must ensure that they have physical substance in Seychelles, which means an actual presence in Seychelles that fulfills certain requirements, as specified in the Bill.
+- Substance in Seychelles: VASPs must ensure that they have physical substance in Seychelles, which means an actual presence in Seychelles that fulfills certain requirements, as specified in the Seychelles VASP Act

 - Compliance Form: VASPs must submit a compliance form to the Authority disclosing the VASP’s compliance status.